-This Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure (if applicable) and applicable riders, may be amended by us upon sixty (60) days written notice to your Employer Group.
+This Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure (if applicable) and applicable riders, may be amended by us upon written notice to the Subscriber at least sixty (60) days prior to any material change in your covered benefits.
 Amendments do not require the consent of Members.